TrestleAdmin/trestle-sidekiq/README.md

 gem 'trestle-sidekiq'
 ```

 Run `bundle install`, and then restart your Rails server.
+You will then be able to access the Sidekiq dashboard by accessing `/admin/sidekiq`
+or by clicking the Sidekiq button in the Trestle header.

+Trestle-sidekiq will hook into the [trestle-auth](https://github.com/TrestleAdmin/trestle-auth) plugin to ensure that the Sidekiq dashboard
+can only be accessed by authenticated users.

 ## License